Raza-fundrecs/verademo/README.md

-# This is to integrate with SonarCloud
+# This is to integrate with SonarCloud.io

 # VeraDemo - Blab-a-Gag